easegress-io/easegress/doc/cookbook/performance.md

 ### Caching in filter `Proxy`

 * Easegress proxy filter has a `pool` section for describing the traffic forwarding backends.
-And it also supports caching the response according to the HTTP Methods and the HTTP response code. **Recommend to enable this feature only in the routing static resources scenario**.
+And it also supports caching the response according to the HTTP Methods and the HTTP response code. **Recommend enabling this feature only in the routing static resources scenario**.

 ``` yaml
 name: pipeline-reverse-proxy